Dosage Form: oral suspension

 Usage in Pregnancy

 Epidemiological data suggest that there may be an association between the use of carbamazepine during pregnancy and congenital malformations, including spina bifida.
-There have been reports in association with carbamazepine of other congenital anomalies and developmental disorders (e.g., craniofacial defects, cardiovascular malformations and anomalies involving various body systems).
-In treating or counseling women of childbearing potential, the prescribing physician will wish to weigh the benefits of therapy against the risks.
+There have also been reports that associate carbamazepine with developmental disorders and congenital anomalies (e.g., craniofacial defects, cardiovascular malformations, and anomalies involving various body systems).
+Developmental delays based on neurobehavioral assessments have been reported.
+When treating or counseling women of childbearing potential, the prescribing physician will wish to weigh the benefits of therapy against the risks.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.

 Retrospective case reviews suggest that, compared with monotherapy, there may be a higher prevalence of teratogenic effects associated with the use of anticonvulsants in combination therapy.
 Therefore, if therapy is to be continued, monotherapy may be preferable for pregnant women.

 In humans, transplacental passage of carbamazepine is rapid (30 to 60 minutes), and the drug is accumulated in the fetal tissues, with higher levels found in liver and kidney than in brain and lung.